Frequently Asked Questions / Terms

 Are there any restrictions on the number of tickets I can buy for events?

-- 2 Day Plein Air Workshop with Haidee-Jo Summers
+- En Plein Air Painting 2 Day workshop with Haidee-Jo Summers (13th – 14th June)

 Are there booking fees?